Georg Henrik von Wright: Career

-Biography

-G. H. von Wright was born in Helsinki on 14 June 1916 to Tor von Wright and his wife Ragni Elisabeth Alfthan.

-On the retirement of Ludwig Wittgenstein as professor at the University of Cambridge in 1948, von Wright succeeded him.
-He published in English, Finnish, German, and Swedish, belonging to the Swedish-speaking minority of Finland.
-Von Wright was of both Finnish and 17th-century Scottish ancestry, and the family was raised to nobility in 1772.

-In later years von Wright began to take an interest in political questions, having opposed the heavy bombing ordered by Lyndon B. Johnson during the Vietnam War.
-He attended the Praxis School-organised Korčula Summer School.
+Death

+Von Wright died at his home in Helsinki on 16 June 2003.
+His library and papers were donated to the University of Helsinki and have become available to researchers via the National Library of Finland.

 Work

 Von Wright's writings come under two broad categories.
 The first is analytic philosophy and philosophical logic in the Anglo-American vein.
-His 1951 texts An Essay in Modal Logic and "Deontic Logic" were landmarks in the postwar rise of formal modal logic and its deontic version.
-He was an authority on Wittgenstein, editing his later works.
-He was the leading figure in the Finnish philosophy of his time, specialising in philosophical logic, philosophical analysis, philosophy of action, philosophy of language, epistemology, and the close study of Charles Sanders Peirce.
+His 1951 texts An Essay in Modal Logic and "Deontic Logic" were landmarks in the postwar rise of formal modal logic and deontic logic.
+He was an authority on Wittgenstein, editing his later works and assembling the collection Culture and Value.
+He was the leading figure in the Finnish philosophy of his time, specialising in philosophical logic, philosophical analysis, philosophy of action, philosophy of language, and epistemology.

 The other vein in von Wright's writings is moralist and pessimist.
 During the last twenty years of his life, under the influence of Oswald Spengler, Jürgen Habermas and the Frankfurt School's reflections about modern rationality, he wrote prolifically.
-His best known article from this period is entitled "The Myth of Progress" (1993), and it questions whether our apparent material and technological progress can really be considered "progress" (see Myth of Progress).
+His article "The Myth of Progress" (1993) questions whether our apparent material and technological progress can really be considered "progress" (see Myth of Progress).

 Awards

+Von Wright was elected to an honorary fellowship at Trinity College, Cambridge, in 1983.
 In the last year of his life, he was awarded several honorary degrees, including one by the University of Bergen.
-He also was awarded the Swedish Academy Finland Prize in 1968.
+He also received honorary doctorates from the University of Helsinki, the University of Innsbruck, the University of Buenos Aires, Stockholm University, the University of Turku, the University of Liverpool, St. Olaf College, and Lund University.

+He was awarded the Swedish Academy Finland Prize in 1968.
+Other awards included the Wihuri International Prize in 1976 and the Swedish Cultural Foundation's Culture Prize in 1982.
+He received the Humboldt Research Award and the Academy of Sweden's gold medal in 1986.
+He won the Selma Lagerlöf Prize in 1993, the Tage Danielsson award in 1998, and the Critical European Prize in 2002.